lightly-ai/lightly/docs/source/docker/known_issues_faq.rst

 - `-reset_timestamps 1`, makes sure we reset the timestamps (each video starts from 0)
 - `output%03d.mp4`, name of the output vidoes (output001.mp4, output002.mp4, ...)

-Docker Crashes when running with GPUs
+Lightly Worker Crashes when running with GPUs
 -------------------------------------

 You run the docker with `--gpus all` and encounter the following error?